spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-reduce-jenkins-execution-costs-without-refactoring.md

 # When to use and when not to use it?

-Currently this solution proved to be useful for multi-store setup environments with more than 2 stores operated within single AWS region, although projects with only 2 stores can benefit with this solution as well.
+Currently this solution proved to be useful for multi-store setup environments with more than 2 stores operated within a single AWS region, although projects with only 2 stores can benefit with this solution as well.

-At the same time it worth mentioning that for single store setup - it doesn't make sense to apply this customisation.
-Because it won't hurt, but also won't provide any significant benefits in performance, only better logging.
+At the same time it worth mentioning that for single store setup - it doesn't make sense to apply this customization.
+Although there are no drawbacks, it won't provide any significant benefits in performance, just better logging.

-To summarise

-- this HowTo can be applied to multi-store setup with at least 2 stores within one AWS region to gain such benefits as potential cost reduction from scaling down Jenkins instance or to speed Publish and Synchronise processing instead.
+- In summary, this HowTo can be applied to multi-store setup with at least 2 stores within one AWS region to gain such benefits as potential cost reduction from scaling down a Jenkins instance, or to speed Publish and Synchronize processing instead.

 - it can't help much for single store setups or for multi-store setup where each store is hosted in a different AWS region.